 What was the greatest challenge about being on the show?

 I think being on this show really took me out of my comfort zone.
 Being a home baker, you never have an opportunity to be taken out of your everyday life and completely focus on something you are passionate about.
 Being able to bake in the tent allowed me to discover things about myself that I never knew.
 I honestly surprised myself at some of my own bakes.
 I’ve never had an opportunity to really push myself like I did on this show, and I’m very grateful for that.
 It has really changed the way I view things, it makes me never want to limit myself in what I can accomplish.

 Is there a cookbook in your future?

 Being on the show has definitely inspired me to keep going and keep creating new recipes.
 We will have to wait and see where this adventure goes next!
-I will say that I will be launching a new site and blog very soon, so stay tuned!
+You can find me on my new site here!